Before You Apply – Requirements for a Security Worker Licence

 Be advised that it is your responsibility under the Security Services Act to notify the Registrar, within 14 days of the occurrence, of any new charges and /or convictions filed against you.

-Mental Condition Report
+Mental Health Condition Report

-You must provide the Registrar with particulars of any mental condition for which you are receiving treatment.
+You must provide the Registrar with particulars of any mental health condition for which you are receiving treatment.
 The information will help the Registrar determine whether you present a risk to the public if licensed as a security worker.
-Download the Mental Condition Form (SPD0511) and provide it to your doctor to complete.
+Download the Mental Health Condition Form (SPD0511) and provide it to your doctor to complete.

-You may not be under the care of a doctor for a mental condition when you first apply for your licence, but if at any time while you hold your security worker licence this changes, you must advise the Registrar using the form Reporting an UPDATE to Current Security Worker Licence (SPD0517) and providing the Mental Condition form completed by your doctor.
+You may not be under the care of a doctor for a mental health condition when you first apply for your licence, but if at any time while you hold your security worker licence this changes, you must advise the Registrar using the form Reporting an UPDATE to Current Security Worker Licence (SPD0517) and providing the Mental Health Condition form completed by your doctor.

 Police and Peace Officer Status

 You may not hold a security worker licence in B.C. if you are a member of a police force as defined in the B.C.
 Police Act.

 You may be considered for a security worker licence if you are: